hypertidy/graticule/README.md

 ![](README-unnamed-chunk-11-1.png)

+Also see here for another implementation of the Tissot Indicatrix in R by user [whuber on GIS StackExchange](http://gis.stackexchange.com/questions/31651/an-example-tissot-ellipse-for-an-equirectangular-projection).

 Notes
 -----

-It could be said that effort should be shared with the *sp* and *rgdal* projects to improve the functionality for the `llgridlines` and its worker functions `gridlines` and `gridat` in that central place, and I agree with this.
-But I have an interest in working with graticules more directly as objects, and potentially stored in relational-table approach built on **dplyr**, and so I just found it simpler to start from scratch in this package.
-Also, there is a lot of this functionality spread around the place in *sp*, *raster*, *maptools*, *fields*, *oce* and many others.
-It is time for a new review, analogous to the effor that built *sp* in ca. 2002.
+It should be said that efforts here should be shared with the sp and rgdal projects to improve the functionality for the `llgridlines` and its worker functions `gridlines` and `gridat` in that central place, and I agree with this.
+But I have an interest in working with graticules more directly as objects, and potentially stored in relational-table approach built on dplyr, and so I just found it simpler to start from scratch in this package.
+Also, there is a lot of this functionality spread around the place in sp, raster, maptools, fields, oce and many others.
+It is time for a new review, analogous to the effort that built sp in ca. 2002.

 ### Terminology